Bhavani (2011 film): Soundtrack

 The music was composed by Dhina.

 Release and reception

 Bhavani was released on 11 March 2011 after a week from the scheduled release date of 4 March 2011 due to financial problems.
-The film opened to mixed reviews of critic praising Sneha, for her performance as "It is a Sneha's show all through.
-The actress is at her best donning the khaakhi.
-She is agile, fit and active.
-Especially in stunt sequences, she is at ease."
-The film was released with 160 prints in Tamil Nadu and in 12 screens in Mumbai, highest for a non-hero movie.
-On the opening week-end, the movie collected average returns at the box-office.
+The film opened to mixed reviews with a critic from The New Indian Express writing that "Sneha may not have touched the energy level that her senior had infused into the role, but there’s no denying that she has put in great effort, particularly in the stunt-chase scenes".
+The film was released with 160 prints in Tamil Nadu and in 12 screens in Mumbai, highest for a non-hero film.
+On the opening week-end, the film collected average returns at the box-office.